May 29, 2026

 Many people use the terms “counseling,” “coaching,” and “mentoring” interchangeably.
 This confusion can lead to unrealistic expectations or even safety risks.
 For example, working with a coach when you actually need a mental health professional for serious emotional issues can delay necessary treatment.

 Employers, HR teams, and individuals increasingly use mixed support systems.
-An organisation might offer employee assistance counseling services, internal mentoring programs, and external coaching for leadership development.
+An organization might offer employee assistance counseling services, internal mentoring programs, and external coaching for leadership development.
 Clarity about what each approach delivers helps match specific needs to the right professional.

 There are important ethical and legal aspects to consider: